syncfusion-content/wpf-docs/wpf/Image-Editor/serialization.md

 ## Annotations collection

-The Image Editor provides the read-only collection of annotations using the `Annotations` property.
+The Image Editor provides the read-only collection of annotations using the Annotations property.
+The Annotations property contains all the annotations currently visible in image editor.

+N> This collection will be reset if the background image has been changed.

 The following code snippet only adds a rectangle shape from the `Annotations` collection.